anoop447/Number-Recognizer/README.md

 # Number-Recognizer
-Neural Network model to recognize the number drawn
+Neural Network model to recognize a number drawn

 Developed using
 - Python